EionRobb/purple-mattermost/README.md

 Group Discussions

 - Ability to join a public or private channels
-- Ability to add members to a public or private channel from a list of users, identifiable by email address or First and Last Name
+- Ability to add members to a public or private channel from a list of users, identifiable by First and Last Name

 1-1 Discussions

 - Ability to send and receive 1-1 messages
-- Ability to begin a new 1-1 discussion by selecting from a list of users, identifiable by email address or First and Last Name
+- Ability to begin a new 1-1 discussion by selecting from a list of users, identifiable by First and Last Name

 Sign-in